VertexCuriosity/KeyClickOverlay/README.md

 If you encounter a bug, have a feature request, or would like to contribute code, please open an issue or read the [Contributing Guidelines](CONTRIBUTING.md).

-If you enjoy using KeyClickOverlay, starring the repository is greatly appreciated!

 ## License

 KeyClickOverlay is licensed under the GPL-3.0-or-later.